MileHacker Logo

 • Local ESIMs from Airalo provide mobile service; unlocked phones are needed.

-• Free Wi-Fi is widely available in hotels, cafes, and at Solis Wi-Fi hotspots.
+• Free Wi-Wi-fi is common in hotels, cafes, and at Solis Wi-Fi hotspots.

-• Canada Post offices are available for mailing letters and all-inclusive packages.
+• Canada Post offices are available for mailing letters and packages.

 Language & Phrases